zainibeats/truefa-py/README.md

 docker run -it --rm -v /path/to/local/storage:/home/truefa/.truefa truefa-py
 ```

 > **Note**: Our Docker setup uses Linux containers, not Windows containers.
 Make sure Docker Desktop is switched to Linux containers mode before building or running the image.
-Use the Dockerfile in the root directory for installation, not the testing Dockerfiles in dev-tools/docker/.
+Use the Dockerfile in the root directory for installation.

 ### First-Time Setup